codefresh-io/cap-docs.codefresh.io/_docs/getting-started/csdp-introduction.md

  {:/}

 #### Applications
-Create GitOps-compliant applications, and manage the application development lifecycle in the Codefresh UI.
+Create GitOps-compliant applications, and manage the application lifecycle in the Codefresh UI.

 Define all application settings in a single location through the intuitive Form mode or directly in YAML, and commit all changes to Git.
 For easy access, after commit, the configuration settings are available in the Applications dashboard along with the deployment and resource information.